 We provide a wide variety of assessments including expertly written and quality assured reports for local authorities and the courts on the following issues:

 A key principle of WillisPalmer is to promote and protect the welfare of children.
 Therefore, we strongly believe that a rigorous quality assurance process is central to this aim.
 We invest heavily in a robust system to ensure reports are comprehensive, focused on the needs of the child and provide a detailed response to instructions.

 WillisPalmer has recruited a team of Consultant Social Workers (CSWs) to quality assure all reports before they are filed with the instructing party.
-The CSWs have been personally selected by the Chief Executive because of their significant experience in both undertaking specialist reports, and managing the quality of reports over many years.
-Click here to read more about our QA process.
+The CSWs have significant experience in both undertaking specialist reports, and managing the quality of reports over many years.
+Read more about our QA process.

 Solicitor, Local Authority, London Borough